Skip to main content

 Incision Care

 You’re on the road to recovery!
 While you’re healing from your surgery or stitches, plan on spending 10-20 minutes a day inspecting and caring for your incision.
+The healing and recovery process will be significantly faster if infection is avoided, so it’s worth following your home-care instructions.

 Mom and her baby sleeping